mitre/nuxt-github-pages/CONTRIBUTING.md

    - Reference to any related issues
    - Screenshots/examples if applicable

+### Release Labels

+Add one of these labels to your PR to trigger an automatic release when merged:
+- `release:patch` - Bug fixes (1.0.0 → 1.0.1)
+- `release:minor` - New features (1.0.0 → 1.1.0)
+- `release:major` - Breaking changes (1.0.0 → 2.0.0)

+If no release label is added, the PR will not trigger a release when merged.

 ## Coding Standards

 - Use TypeScript for all new code